Fourth of July was my favorite holiday as a kid, yet this year it showed me I have a lot to learn as a parent.

-Something about patriotism was fun, it was one of the first tastes of being part of something bigger than yourself.
-I’d blast “God Bless the USA” on my tape deck stereo each year and wore some sort of red, white and blue tank top.
+Plus, something about patriotism felt fun as a kid.
+The 4th of July is the first time I can remember where I felt part of something bigger than myself.
+I’d blast “God Bless the USA” on my tape deck stereo and wore a red, white and blue tank top.
 I challenged myself to make the Jell-O desserts advertised on TV.
 I loved watching a big fireworks show.

 Home of the Not-So-Brave